waveinch/logstash-buildpack/README.md

 The following settings are allowed:

+* `logstash-credentials.username`: the username used for authenticating when sending messages to logstash (optional)
+* `logstash-credentials.password`: the password used for authenticating when sending messages to logstash (optional)
 * `certificates`: additional certificates to install (array of certificate names, without file extension).
 Defaults to none.
 * `cmd-args`: Additional command line arguments for Logstash.
 Empty by default
 * `config-check`: Shall we do a Logstash config test before startting Logtstash.
 Defaults to true.